-Skiing in deep snow on pristine slopes – it’s not just a thrill for freeriders and tour skiers, but also for many occasional skiers.
+Skiing in snow on pristine slopes – it’s not just a thrill for freeriders and tour skiers, but also for many occasional skiers.
 You shouldn’t have to miss out on the fun.
-However, it’s important to know the risks – especially if you are the type that likes speed and adventure.
-But what risk is still considered reasonable, and when has the line been crossed?
+But it is important to know the risks.
+What risk is still considered reasonable, and when has the line been crossed?
 And when does insurance pay, when should you expect benefits to be reduced?

-The good news: Accident insurance always covers treatment costs, even if you were skiing off-piste.
+The good news: Accident insurance always covers your medical expenses.
 That includes all costs for rescue, treatment, medication, and transportation.
 Normally, obligatory accident insurance pays additional cash benefits such as daily benefits.
 This corresponds to 80% of your salary if you can’t work immediately after the accident.
 However, if you have entered into too great a risk, the insurance can cut daily benefits due to gross negligence for up to two years or if you have entered into a so-called hazardous activity, then cash benefits, such as pensions, can be reduced or denied altogether.

 Skiing after drinking several alcoholic beverages can also be ruled as grossly negligent behavior.
-Although there are no checks on the slopes, you should not view this as a free pass.
-Even a little alcohol restricts your vision, meaning that you may overlook other people or dangers on the slopes.
+Even a little alcohol restricts your vision, meaning that you may overlook other people or dangers.
 Moreover, people who drink and ski tend to ski faster and overestimate their own ability – a dangerous combination.
-“Here, too, you should reduce your risk to a reasonable level, and either not have alcohol or take the gondola back to the valley after après-ski.”
+“Here, too, you should reduce your risk to a reasonable level, and either not have alcohol or take the gondola back to the valley after après-ski,” Martina Keller advises.